-The Appointments and Remuneration Commission assesses the skills, knowledge and experience necessary in candidates to form part of the Board, in accordance with the Regulations of the Board of Directors and the Regulations on the Appointments and Remuneration Commission.
-Specifically, as set out in the Director Selection Policy, the A&RC verifies that the selection procedures are not affected by any implicit bias that could imply some kind of discrimination and, in particular, that they do not hinder the selection of female directors.
+The Appointments and Remuneration Committee assesses the skills, knowledge and experience necessary in candidates to form part of the Board, in accordance with the Regulations of the Board of Directors and the Regulations on the Appointments and Remuneration Committee.
+Specifically, as set out in the Board of Directors Composition Policy, the A&RC verifies that the selection procedures are not affected by any implicit bias that could imply some kind of discrimination and, in particular, that they do not hinder the selection of female directors.